top of page

 peers and are not fully proficient."

-The revitalization process, in todays American Culture, is not an easy path for those doing the work.
+The revitalization process in todays American Culture is not an easy path for those doing the work.
 It takes continual dedication through all of the American distractions, entertainment, lifestyles, and the self-glorifying platforms that take us away from our true purpose.
-Then there is the one place we should expect the full transmission of our language and culture but it's not.
+American Fanaticism runs strong on every reservation with basketball and sports taking up the majority of reservation lifestyles.

-We keep hearing "Cultural Standards" mandated in Public Schools, where most reservation schools fall under, but it doesn't mean prioritize the Nimiipuu language and culture.
+We keep hearing "Cultural Standards" are mandated in Public Schools, where most reservation schools fall under, but it doesn't mean prioritize the Nimiipuu language and culture.
+It ultimately means it may be an elective but NEVER prioritized.

-We are here to honor our Nimiipuu ancestors by restoring our language and culture that they ultimately paid the price for.
+We are here to honor our Nimíipuu ancestors by restoring our language and culture that they ultimately paid the price for.

 "Not to be associated with the foolish ones, to live in the company of wise people, that honor those, who are worthy of honoring.
 This is the greatest happiness."
 Thích Nhât Hanh